 “Our long track record of establishing mutually beneficial relationships with our franchisees has resulted in a best-in-class voluntary retention rate, and those franchisees are the source of a majority of our new hotel development.
 Our existing and new hotel owners will benefit from the improved business delivery capabilities of the combined companies, including our award-winning loyalty program, proprietary tools and emerging technologies that will enable them to capture more business, lower their hotel operating costs, reach new customers and respond to evolving industry trends.”

-Radisson is currently owned by Jin Jiang, which is a Chinese state-owned tourism and hospitality company based in Shanghai.
-The company’s ownership structure has posed some issues for global operations.
+Historically Radisson was owned by Jin Jiang, which is a Chinese state-owned tourism and hospitality company based in Shanghai.
+The company’s ownership structure had posed some issues for global operations.
 In the summer of 2021 we saw the Radisson Rewards loyalty program split into two, with the launch of Radisson Rewards Americas.

-The reason for this is interesting.
-Radisson is essentially owned by the Chinese government, and the United States government is requiring that companies limit the amount of information and data shared with the Chinese government.
+The reason for this was interesting.
+Radisson was essentially owned by the Chinese government, and the United States government requires that companies limit the amount of information and data shared with the Chinese government.

 Therefore Radisson’s loyalty program in the Americas was split off from the rest of the program, which certainly made it less seamless of a program.

-The implications here sure are unusual, though, since Choice is only purchasing the Radisson brand in the Americas.
-I’m curious to see if Radisson properties will be fully integrated into Choice Privileges, or if we see the Radisson Rewards Americas program continue.
+The implications here sure are unusual, though, since Choice has only purchased the Radisson brand in the Americas.
+Even with the deal having closed, we still don’t have any clarity on what the future of the loyalty program will look like, as it’s currently business as usual.
+Will Radisson properties in the Americas be fully integrated into Choice Privileges, or will we see the Radisson Rewards Americas program continue?

-If acquired Radisson brands are fully integrated into Choice Privileges, that means Radisson properties in the Americas would participate in Choice Privileges, while others would participate in Radisson Rewards.
+If acquired Radisson brands are fully integrated into Choice Privileges, that would certainly be an odd branding situation, where Radisson properties in the Americas would participate in Choice Privileges, while others would participate in Radisson Rewards.

-Choice Hotels is acquiring Radisson Hotel Group Americas for around $675 million.
-This will allow Choice to greatly expand its business in the Americas (especially in the upscale market), all while Radisson properties will be able to operate a bit more freely, given the China connection.
+Choice Hotels has acquired Radisson Hotel Group Americas for around $675 million.
+This allows Choice to greatly expand its business in the Americas (especially in the upscale market), all while Radisson properties will be able to operate a bit more freely, given the China connection.

-What do you make of Choice acquiring Radisson Americas?
+What do you make of Choice’s acquisition of Radisson Americas?